PTB-M4D/PyDynamic/README.md

     <img src="https://zenodo.org/badge/DOI/10.5281/zenodo.1489877.svg" alt="DOI"></a>
 </p>

-# Python package for the analysis of dynamic measurements
+# Python library for the analysis of dynamic measurements

 <p align="justify">
-The goal of this package is to provide a starting point for users in metrology and related areas who deal with time-dependent i.e., <i>dynamic</i>, measurements.
+The goal of this library is to provide a starting point for users in metrology and related areas who deal with time-dependent i.e., <i>dynamic</i>, measurements.
 The initial version of this software was developed as part of a joint research project of the national metrology institutes from Germany and the UK, i.e.